-Dandruff and scalp psoriasis can look very similar with both producing flakes of skin in and underneath the hair.
-However, there are significant differences between these two conditions that may help a person get a prompt diagnosis and treatment.
+Dandruff and scalp psoriasis can look very similar, as both produce flakes of skin in and underneath the hair.
+However, there are significant differences between the two conditions.

-Psoriasis is a chronic, inflammatory condition that affects multiple systems across the body, including the skin, the immune system, and the musculoskeletal system.
-Thick, itchy scales and plaques are key characteristics of psoriasis.
+Psoriasis is a chronic inflammatory condition that affects multiple systems across the body, including the skin, the immune system, and the musculoskeletal system.
+It often presents as thick, itchy scales and plaques.

-Dandruff is a less severe and chronic condition of the scalp.
-Dry skin flakes away from the scalp and may fall onto a person’s shoulders and clothes.
+Dandruff is a less severe chronic condition that affects the scalp.
+A dry or greasy scale may present on the scalp, and flakes from the scalp may fall onto a person’s shoulders and clothes.

-Although people often find it difficult to distinguish between psoriasis of the scalp and dandruff, these conditions do have different symptoms.
+Although people often find it difficult to distinguish between psoriasis of the scalp and dandruff, these conditions do produce different symptoms.

 Dandruff is a common scalp condition that causes small pieces of dry skin to flake from the scalp.
-These flakes can be noticeable and may cause embarrassment if they fall on to a person’s shoulders.
+These flakes can be noticeable and may cause a person to feel embarrassed if they fall onto the person’s shoulders.
 However, the condition is not contagious or harmful to overall health.

-A person only needs to seek medical treatment for dandruff if it does not resolve with over-the-counter (OTC) shampoos and ointments.
+A person should seek medical treatment for dandruff if symptoms are severe or do not resolve with over-the-counter (OTC) shampoos and ointments.

-This immune-mediated condition can affect any area of the scalp and will typically appear as thick, inflamed, reddish patches.
+Psoriasis can affect any area of the scalp and will typically appear as thick, inflamed, and reddish patches or silvery-white scaling patches.

 Scalp psoriasis can cause extreme itching, and the skin might become so dry that it cracks and bleeds.
 Scalp psoriasis can also spread from the scalp onto the face.